symoon94/CSC352-QuizPrep/mid1.md

 	- running 64 bit on 32 but makes it run slower because 32 bit have to add to become 64 bit.

-3. Why do we write exit(0)?

-4. << n = * 2^n then don't we need to use multiplication?
+3. << n = * 2^n then don't we need to use multiplication?
 No!
 Why?

-5. What happens when you take unsigned int as -1?
+4. What happens when you take unsigned int as -1?

 please answer them and pull request